gt-webdev/practical-react-weather-app/README.md

 Two states: `currentWeatherFahrenheit` and `currentWeatherCelsius` have been provided for you.
 Use the values of these two states to conditionally render °F and °C for your temperature values.

-#### Task #3: Create a component to represent forecast items
+#### :question: Task #3: Create a component to represent forecast items
 The `ForecastDisplay` does not present any forecasts.
 Retrieve a list of forecast data from `fetchHourlyData()`, and within `ForecastDisplay`, create a child custom component `ForecastItem` for each element on this list.

-> Hint: You'll need to do two things  here:
+> Hint: You'll need to do three things  here:
 > 1. Create `ForecastItem` in another file and think about what kinds of props (if any) would need to be inputted into this component.
+> 2. Import your new component into the `ForecastDisplay` to use it in `ForecastDisplay`'s JSX.
-> 2. Return this component for each element in the result of `fetchHourlyData()` inside your `ForecastDisplay` component.
+> 3. Return this component for each element in the result of `fetchHourlyData()` inside your `ForecastDisplay` component.
 Make sure you are passing in props into your `ForecastItem` components! (if you require any).

-#### Task #4: Apply filtering to forecast data
+#### :question: Task #4: Apply filtering to forecast data
 We have that the `Filters` component contains five `FilterButton`s.
 Each of these buttons should filter your forecast data to retrieve all forecast items within `x` amount of days from the time of the API call.
 For example, the `2 Days` filter button should have your data return all forecast timestamps presented within two days of making the API call.

 However, we have that these buttons perform no filtering at all since each of these buttons includes a state `isActive`, without `App` or the other `FilterButtons` knowing what filter is active.

 > Hint #1: You will need to *lift state* from the `FilterButton` to an appropriate parent/ancestor.
 Think about *what data* will be impacted by filtering and *which component contains this*.
-Then, raise state to their
+Then, lift your state to that component.
 > - Remember: if a parent contains some state (e.g. `name`), it can share this state (and even its setState) to its child components by passing the state through props.
 ```jsx
 function Parent() {